-Down here in the sticks of the Bluegrass state, us country folks sure to do love getting muddy and going off road in our jacked-up diesel trucks.
+Down here in the sticks of the Bluegrass State, we country folks sure do love getting muddy and going off-road in our jacked-up diesel trucks.
 Many times, though, we take things a little too far and find ourselves stuck.
 We also tend to mess things up on our trucks.
-But that's not a problem because we have a diesel mechanic here in my area that does top-grade work on diesel vehicles.
+But that's not a problem because we have a diesel mechanic here in my area who does top-notch work on diesel vehicles.

-There are several steps that you'll need to complete before earning the legitimate title of a diesel mechanic in Kentucky.
-Sure, without following these steps you can open your own shop and perform a variety of diesel-related tasks, but you won't be able to acquire insurance on your shop, nor will you be able to attract a lot of customers.
+There are several steps that you'll need to complete before earning the legitimate title of diesel mechanic in Kentucky.
+Sure, without following these steps, you can open your own shop and perform a variety of diesel-related tasks, but you won't be able to acquire insurance for your shop, nor will you be able to attract a lot of customers.

 Go to School

 You don't have to go to an actual college or university to become a diesel mechanic, but vocational training is required.
 Keep in mind that working on diesel engines is much different than working on gas engines, and because of this, diesel mechanic programs are not the same as regular mechanic curricula.
 The average diesel mechanic program tends to be about two to three years in length.
 Most programs also come with job placement help, which can be of the utmost value once you graduate.

 Once you graduate from your post-secondary training program, you'll then have to acquire your licensure.
 Most licensure programs require you to pay a fee and pass an exam.
 Part of the exam will likely be hands-on, while the other part will be a multiple-choice test.